Who are Home and community Care Coordinators?

-Care Coordinators are connected to every part of the health-care system and can serve as your single-point of contact in obtaining services and information.
+Home and Community Care Coordinators are connected to every part of the health care system and can serve as your single-point of contact in obtaining services and information.

-How do I connect with a Care Coordinator?
+How do I connect with a HOME and community Care Coordinator?

-Care Coordinators are assigned to you once you become a patient of the CCAC.
+Home and Community Care Coordinators are assigned to you once you become a patient of ours.
 Referrals can be made by a health-care professional, a family member or friend, or even by you, yourself.
-Simply get in touch with your local CCAC and we'll help you get started.
+Simply get in touch with us and we'll help you get started.